carlomaximo/carlomaximo/README.md

 I am currently studying computer programming at Sheridan College and slated to graduate this April 2025.
 I'm very interested in the field of geomatics, and I hope to be use it and be involved in disaster risk reduction and management in the future.

+I'm currently working on a campus map web app (someone hold me accountable pls, PM "where your web app at" whenever you're free)

 <!--
 **carlomaximo/carlomaximo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.